 Residents of nursing homes are allowed daily visits.
 The 1:1:1 rule applies, according to which each resident can be visited once a day by one person for one hour.
+Visits in outdoor areas are excluded from this rule.
+For visitors up to 12 years of age, a second visitor is allowed as an accompanying person.
+The same applies to visitors who require a permanent accompanying person.
 During this period, the visits can be arranged with the respective facilities.
-Visits to care facilities are possible within minimum visiting hours (daily from 10 a.m. to 6 5 p.m., on at least one day at the weekend and two further weekdays from 9 a.m. to 7 p.m.).
+Visits to care facilities are possible within minimum visiting hours (daily from 10 a.m. to 5 p.m., on at least one day at the weekend and two further weekdays from 9 a.m. to 7 p.m.).

 Nursing facility visitors must wear a FFP2 mask without an exhalation valve at all times.
 In addition, access is only permitted to persons who can show either a negative POC antigen corona rapid test or a negative PCR test for the coronavirus.
 The test result must not be older than 24 hours.

 The critically ill and dying may be visited without restriction.
 However, increased protective measures for the protection of other residents as well as visitors and staff must be observed.

 Hospitals, clinics, and nursing homes